lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Django has a couple of globals we're probably familiar with:
+Django has a couple APIs we're likely familiar with:

 |             |                          |                      |
 | ----------- | ------------------------ | -------------------- |